GISOGISO/Film_data_correlation_analysis/README.md

 # Project 1: Film data correlation analysis
 **Project overview:**
-* Find correlation of gross profit vs budget, production companies and ratings by analysing over 5,000 film titles from 1980-2020 with data scrape from iMDb.
+* Find correlation of gross revenue vs budget, production companies and ratings by analysing over 5,000 film titles from 1980-2020 with data scrape from iMDb.
 * Visualise data using correlation matrix heatmap, regression plot and scatter plot.
 * Optimized numpy, seaborn, matplotlib, pandas for data cleaning and preprocessing, data analysis and visualisation.